Search

 – Khang Phan, sixth grade social studies teacher

-A Week Filled With Food and Learning In Pre-K
+A Week Filled with Food and Learning In Pre-k

 Our pre-kindergarten students have been busy helping Chef Lightbody with some important meal prep tasks!
 Last Wednesday, the remaining potatoes we harvested and washed went into some hearty stew for Belmont Day students and staff.
-We were even able to visit Coolidge Hall during lunch for a proper thank you from seventh and eighth graders, and then we tasted some stew for ourselves!
+We even visited Coolidge Hall during lunch for a proper thank you from seventh and eighth graders, and then we tasted some stew for ourselves!
 This past Monday and Tuesday, students learned all about the holiday Diwali.
 To celebrate, Chef Lightbody prepared some cookie dough and we helped grind some cardamom seeds, mix them with sugar, and roll the cookie dough in the mixture.
 The lemon cardamom cookies were thoroughly enjoyed by pre-k and first grade students.

 – Kim Edwards, pre-kindergarten teacher